 The Lactation Network

 The Lactation Network (TLN) is the most-cited third-party billing network in commercial IBCLC practice.
 TLN holds commercial payer contracts centrally and sub-contracts individual IBCLCs as participating providers.
-For solo IBCLCs in states without mandatory practice licensure, TLN is often the fastest practical route to commercial in-network status.
+For solo IBCLCs in states without mandatory practice licensure, TLN has historically been one of the faster practical routes to commercial in-network status.

 How it works